lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 and context root extensions are declared in the LowKode.Core.Context namespace, thus making it easier to discover all root extensions contributed by assemblies.

-### LOS Versioning

-It's possible to create new versions of an existing object system, the newly created object system will inherit values from it's parent, unless explicitly overwritten in the child...

-	    var LOS = new LOSObjectSystem();
-		var root= LOS.Root; // get the root object

-		root.Add<string>("Hello1", "Howdy");
-		root.Add<string>("Hello2", "Hi");
-		root.Add<string>("Hello3", "Hello");

-		// creates a branch of the root and change some properties var branch= LOS.Branch();
-		branch.Set("Hello1", "Yo");
-		branch.Remove("Hello2");

-		// then make a change to the root root.Set("Hello3", "Greetings");

-		// all these assertions are true
-		Assert.AreEqual("Yo", branch.Get("Hello1"))
-		Assert.IsNull(branch.Get("Hello2"))

-		// note that the Hello3 property was never set in the branch, therefore
-		// the current value in the root cascades to the child Assert.AreEqual("Greetings", branch.Get("Hello3"))

-		Assert.AreEqual("Howdy", root.Get("Hello1"))

-		// Note that removing a property from the child did not remove it from the root.
-		Assert.AreEqual("Hi", root.Get("Hello2"))

-		Assert.AreEqual("Greetings", root.Get("Hello3"))

-LOS supports large numbers of versions of large object systems in a space-efficient way.

 ### LOS Events